factcast/factcast/factcast-site/documentation-docsy/content/en/UI/Setup/plugins.md

 ### Getting started

-Take a look at `HeaderMetaTimestampToDatePlugin` as an example of the simplest Plugin possible, that just turns the `meta_.ts` attribute of the fact header into a human readable DateTime.
+Take a look at `HeaderMetaTimestampToDatePlugin` as an example of the simplest Plugin possible.
+It just turns the `meta_.ts` attribute of the fact header into a human readable DateTime.
 ![header-meta-timestamp-to-date-plugin.png](header-meta-timestamp-to-date-plugin.png)